mendix/docs/content/appstore/general/app-store-overview.md

 	* **Screenshots** – screenshots of the component
 	* **User Reviews** – user reviews of the component; to leave a review for the component, click **Add Review** – a section will open where you can add text, rate the component, and submit the review (your reviews will be listed on your [Reviews](#my-reviews) page)
 *  **Documentation** – can include details on typical use cases, features and limitations, dependencies, installation and configuration, and frequently asked questions
-	* [Platform-supported](app-store-content-support#category) components are documented in the various categories of this *App Store Guide*
+	* [Platform-supported](app-store-content-support#category) components are documented in the various categories of this *Marketplace Guide*
 	* Click **Edit documentation** to open a text editor where you can edit the Marketplace component's documentation
 * **Pricing**  – lists the pricing options (only for paid components)
 * **Releases** – lists all the versions of the component (any of which can be downloaded by clicking **Download**) along with details like the **Framework version** and the **UUID** (which can be used in the [CreateNewApp operation](/apidocs-mxsdk/apidocs/projects-api#createnewapp) in the *Projects API*):